Carola Potatoes

 Geography/History

-Carola potatoes were created by Walter Wallmüller of Saatzuchtwirtschaft and were released to the market in 1979.
-They were then believed to have made their way to the United States via immigrants coming to New York and the Midwest.
-Carola potatoes have a small, growing market in the United States sold as a specialty potato and are most often cultivated in home gardens and on small farms.
-Today, the best place to find the Carola potato outside of a seed catalog is a local farmers market or specialty grocer in the United States and Europe.
+Carola potatoes are native to Germany where they were created by Walter Wallmüller of Saatzuchtwirtschaft and released to the market in 1979.
+They're believed to have made their way to the United States through immigrants who arrived in New York and the Midwest.
+They experienced a brief stint of popularity in Germany and Great Britain in the 1980s but were then discontinued in 1989.
+In 1999, an improved variety was released in Europe under the same name, but had a slightly different shape and superior disease resistance.
+They have a small, growing market in the United States where they are sold as specialty potatoes and are most commonly cultivated in home gardens and on small farms.
+Today, the best place to find the Carola potato outside of a seed catalog is a local farmers market or specialty grocer in the United States or Europe.

 Recipe Ideas